Hearing the opinions of a person in their words through a quotation in a press release, article or newsletter helps add a human dimension to a story.

 They demand changes.
 Very often, completely inconsequential ones.

-If you’re in charge of the communications on a project involving four organisations who’ve each submitted half-page quotations from their senior people, good luck retaining any professional pride.
+If you’re in charge of the communications on a project involving four organisations, each of which has submitted half-page quotations from senior management, good luck retaining any professional pride.

 Who do you quote in a press release?